Best AI Tools Worth Paying For: Honest Picks After Testing 50+ Apps

 For a deeper comparison of writing assistants, see our guide on the best AI writing tools.

 Research used to mean hours in the library.
 Now it means knowing which AI tool to ask.
-The difference between a mediocre research assistant and a great one comes down to citations — can you actually trust and verify what it tells you?
+The difference between a mediocre research assistant and a great one comes down to citations: can you actually trust and verify what it tells you?

 The "Focus" feature lets you restrict searches to academic papers, Reddit discussions, or specific domains.
 For a literature review, set focus to "Academic" and Perplexity will synthesize findings from peer-reviewed sources and link to each one.

-What students love:
+What students appreciate:

-Our tip: Use Perplexity for initial research and source discovery.
+My take: Use Perplexity for initial research and source discovery.
 Then read the actual papers it cites.

 Pricing: Free (standard search, 5 Pro searches/day).
 Pro at $20/month.